Rigidity results for initial data sets satisfying the dominant energy condition: Introduction

-In the second part of this paper, we consider initial data sets of the form $(\Omega, g, q)$, where $\Omega$ is a compact, convex polytope in $\R^n$ with non-empty interior.
-When $q = 0$, the dominant energy condition simplifies to the non-negativity of the scalar curvature $R \geq 0$, and the boundary condition reduces to mean convexity $H \geq 0$, allowing us to compare $(\Omega, g)$ with Euclidean polytopes.
-Gromov \cite{Gro14} initiated the study of scalar curvature comparison for polytopes with nonnegative scalar curvature to explore the notion of scalar curvature lower bounds in low-regularity spaces, and this problem has been extensively investigated; see \cites{Gro14, Gro19, Gro22, Li17, Li19, WXY}.
-For $q = g$, the dominant energy condition translates to $R \geq -n(n-1)$.
+The proof of Theorem~\ref{rigidity.of.smooth.domains} uses a boundary value problem for the Dirac operator.
+Boundary value problems for the Dirac operator have been extensively studied thanks to the work of H\"ormander \cite{Hormander}, and the first named author and Ballmann \cites{Baer-Ballmann,Baer-Ballmann13}.
+In the second part of this paper, we consider initial data sets of the form $(\Omega, g, q)$, where $\Omega$ is a compact convex polytope in $\R^n$ with nonempty interior.
+When $q = 0$, the dominant energy condition simplifies to the nonnegativity of the scalar curvature $R \geq 0$, and the boundary condition reduces to mean convexity $H \geq 0$, allowing us to compare $(\Omega, g)$ with Euclidean polytopes.
+Gromov \cite{Gromov14} initiated the study of scalar curvature comparison for polytopes with nonnegative scalar curvature to explore the notion of scalar curvature lower bounds in low-regularity spaces, and this problem has been extensively investigated; see \cites{BW23,Gromov14, Gromov19, Gromov22, Li17, Li17Err, Li19, Wang-Xie-Yu}.
+For $q = g$, the dominant energy condition reduces to the inequality $R \geq -n(n-1)$.
 Li \cite{Li20} established a polyhedral comparison result for metrics with scalar curvature at least $-n(n-1)$.

-To explore the notion of energy density lower bounds in spacetimes with low regularity, we extend Gromov's initial work \cite{Gro14} to initial data sets under the dominant energy condition.
-In the case where $\Omega$ is a cube, Tsang \cite{Tsang} addressed this problem in dimension 3 using the spacetime harmonic function approach.
+The case of general initial data sets was addressed by Tsang \cite{Tsang}, in the special case when $\Omega$ is a three-dimensional cube.

 We will employ the strategy developed by the second named author in \cite{Brendle}, adapting it to initial data sets.
-To achieve this, we utilize a boundary value problem for Dirac operators on smooth domains, which have been extensively studied thanks to the work of H\"ormander \cite{Hormander}, and the first named author and Ballmann \cites{BB, BB13}.
 We write the given polytope in the form $\Omega = \bigcap_{i \in I} \{ u_i \leq 0 \}$, where $I$ is a finite set and $u_i$ are linear functions on $\R^n$.
 For each $i \in I$, let $N_i \in S^{n-1}$ and $\nu_i$ denote the outward pointing unit normal vectors to the half-space $\{ u_i \leq 0 \}$ with respect to the Euclidean metric and the metric $g$, respectively.
 We make the following assumption:

 \begin{AngleHypothesis} If $x\in\partial\Omega$ is a point on the boundary and $i_1, i_2\in I$ satisfy $u_{i_1}(x) = u_{i_2}(x) = 0$, then $\langle \nu_{i_1}(x), \nu_{i_2}(x)\rangle_g = \langle N_{i_1}, N_{i_2}\rangle$.
 Here the inner product $\langle \nu_{i_1}, \nu_{i_2}\rangle_g$ is computed with respect to the metric $g$ and $\langle N_{i_1}, N_{i_2}\rangle$ is the standard Euclidean inner product. \end{AngleHypothesis}